 What do I do after an initial disciplinary hearing?

 A disciplinary outcome letter will inform the employee that they have a right to appeal.
 You should send an invitation to an appeal hearing if they decide to do so.
 They have a right to bring a companion, and you should inform them of that.
+Depending on the specifics of the situation you can either use an Invitation letter to a disciplinary appeal hearing for misconduct or an Invitation letter to a poor performance appeal hearing.

 According to the ACAS code, an appeal must be conducted impartially and by a manager who was not involved (and more senior) in the previous hearing, if possible.
 After a decision has been reached it should be confirmed in writing.

-For further information read Disciplinary appeals.
+For further information, read Disciplinary appeals.

 These documents are governed by the laws of England, Wales or Scotland.